-Jabra has a horse in nearly every race when it comes to consumer audio, and the Jabra Elite 45h is a great addition to the company’s portfolio.
-These lightweight on-ear headphones are meant to accompany you anywhere, and do just about everything well enough.
-Microphone quality is very good and battery life is the best we’ve tested, but some users may find it hard to justify full-fledged headphones when plenty of excellent true wireless earbuds exist.
+Jabra has a horse in nearly every race when it comes to consumer audio, and the Jabra Elite 45h are a great addition to the company’s portfolio.
+These lightweight on-ear headphones are meant to accompany you anywhere and do just about everything well.
+Microphone quality is very good, and battery life is the best we’ve tested.
+Still, some users may find it hard to justify full-fledged headphones when plenty of excellent wireless earbuds exist.

-- General consumers will appreciate these reasonably priced headphones.
-For less than $100, you’re afforded great microphone quality, long battery life, and a portable design.
+General consumers will appreciate these reasonably priced headphones.
+For less than $100, you get great microphone quality, long battery life, and a portable design.
 Commuters may want the Jabra Elite 45h for their unobtrusive design, bass-heavy sound, and long battery life.
 Remote workers whose days are filled with conference calls will get a lot of mileage out of these headphones.

 What’s it like to use the Jabra Elite 45h?

-Jabra’s headphones are made for the everyday listener, and the design reflects that: this compact on-ear headset is easy to transport for on-the-go listening.
+These headphones are for the everyday listener, and the portable design reflects that.
 The Jabra Elite 45h are covered under a two-year warranty, which includes dust and water protection.
-While you may not want to do multiple intensive workouts while wearing the Elite 45h, you can certainly skate by with some light exercise.
+While you may not want to do intense workouts while wearing the Elite 45h, you can skate by with some light exercise.

 To stow the headphones in a bag, swivel the ear cups and insert the flattened headset into the neoprene pouch.
-Although the pouch isn’t protective against hard drops, it does a good job of protecting the headphones from scuffs.
+Although the pouch isn’t protective against drops, it does protect the headphones from scuffs.
 The all-plastic construction may be unappealing to some, but it keeps the headphones lightweight and more affordable than alternatives with premium construction.

-Synthetic leather wraps the memory foam ear pads, which are labeled with an “L” and “R” for easy identification.
+Synthetic leather wraps the memory foam ear pads — labeled with an “L” and “R” for easy identification.
 Jabra used a soft-touch rubberized material for the headband cushion, which is moderately comfortable.
-Despite the featherweight design, it took just over an hour for throbbing ear and head pain to kick in; this happened regardless of whether or not I wore glasses.
+Despite the featherweight design, it takes just over an hour for throbbing ear and head pain to kick in — this happens whether or not I wear glasses.

-Rather than use touch controls, Jabra’s on-ear headphones house buttons on the edge of the right ear cup.
+Rather than use touch controls, the right ear cup houses buttons.
 Nestled near the headband, the buttons allow users to control playback, volume, and call interactions.
-A front-facing button on the other side of the ear cup lets you access your smart assistant of choice be it Siri, Google Assistant, or Amazon Alexa.
-It can also be used to mute your microphone during a call.
-A final toggle at the base of the ear cup, near the USB-C input, may be pushed forward to manually initiate pairing mode or switched to power the Jabra Elite 45h on and off.
+A front-facing button on the other side of the ear cup lets you access your smart assistant of choice, be it Siri, Google Assistant, or Amazon Alexa.
+Pressing this during a call mutes your microphone.
+A final toggle at the base of the ear cup, near the USB-C input, may be pushed forward to initiate pairing mode manually or switched to power the Jabra Elite 45h on and off.

-Although I generally prefer tactile buttons to touch controls, the layout of the Jabra Elite 45h buttons made it hard to distinguish between the volume buttons that flank the multifunction button.
-What’s more, the controls deviate from the norm and the volume buttons double as playback controls, while the multifunction button is meant just for pause/resume and call functionality.
+Although I generally prefer tactile buttons to touch controls, the layout of the Jabra Elite 45h buttons makes it hard to distinguish between the volume buttons that flank the multifunction button.

 Should you get the Jabra Sound+ app?

-The app also lets you customize your call settings by introducing sidetone functionality, which makes it easier for you to hear your own voice during a call.
-If none of these features interest you, the Jabra Sound+ is worth a periodic download because it’s required in order to receive firmware updates to your headset.
-It’s available across devices, and all features are supported on iOS and Android.
+The app also lets you customize your call settings by introducing sidetone functionality, making it easier to hear your voice during a call.
+If none of these features interest you, the Jabra Sound+ is worth a periodic download because it’s required to receive firmware updates to your headset.

-The Jabra Elite 45h use Bluetooth 5.0 firmware and maintain a reliable, stable connection so long as you remain within the 10-meter wireless range.
-During my review period, connection errors only occurred when I was using Bluetooth multipoint, which never worked properly.
-If I was playing music on my laptop, and had the headset connected to my phone for incoming text notifications, music playback never paused to alert me to an incoming text or email.
-I was, however, alerted to an incoming call.
+The Jabra Elite 45h use Bluetooth 5.0 and maintain a reliable, stable connection so long as you remain within the 10-meter range.
+Connection errors only occur when I use Bluetooth multipoint, which never works properly.
+When I play music on my laptop while the Elite 45h are connected to my phone, music playback doesn’t pause to alert me about an incoming text or email.
+It does alert me to incoming calls, though.

-The Jabra Elite 85h have the best battery life on the market.
+The Jabra Elite 85h has the best battery life on the market.

-Fast charging the headset is a breeze, and proves efficient relative to other headsets with a quick charge feature.
+Fast charging the headphones is a breeze and proves efficient relative to other headsets with a quick charge feature.
 All you have to do is set aside 15 minutes to connect the USB-C cable, and you’re rewarded with 10 hours of battery life.
-Fully charging the headset takes just 1.5 hours, which means you can quickly top-up the headset between meetings or classes.
+Fully charging the Elite 45h takes just 90 minutes, so you can quickly top up the headset between meetings or classes.

 How do the Jabra Elite 45h sound?